jsta/gleon-spatial_workshop_learners/README.md

 ## Is this course for me?

-You should be comfortable with routine R programming tasks (such as writing functions, indexing vectors and lists).
+You should be comfortable with routine R programming tasks (such as indexing vectors and lists).

-Your (lack of) previous experience with X is not an issue.
+Your (lack of) previous experience with geospatial analyses in R is not an issue.
 If you have experience, you'll see things in a new way.
 If you don't, we'll get you started on the right footing.

 ## Prework